Ganesh-Devops-Trainee/shell-scripting/README.md

-# shell-scripting
-shell scripting practice
+hello all use this repo for shell practice